Exclusive: Deutsche Telekom looked at bidding for KPN in 2014 - sources

 KPN is also regarded as being relatively cheap, having lost more than half of its value in the last three years, while in the same period Deutsche Telekom's share price has risen over 50 percent.

-To get any deal done Deutsche Telekom would first have to win over KPN's 24.8 percent shareholder America Movil (AMXL.MX), controlled by Mexican billionaire Carlos Slim.
+To get any deal done Deutsche Telekom would first have to win over KPN's 24.8 percent shareholder America Movil, controlled by Mexican billionaire Carlos Slim.

 EU competition regulators conditionally approved that deal in July, clearing the way for Deutsche Telekom to consider making a move on KPN.